Last updated on July 8th, 2022 at 12:41 pm

 Love life!
 What a lovely message.
 It was one I needed to hear because I’d been caught again in a down mood, still feeling sad about a relationship that recently ended.
 I was finding it challenging to stay in my “happy place” and focus on my plans.
 My friend reminded me that what matters is living the now, imagining happiness, and loving every moment.
 But I’m human, and sometimes I become sad, even while working toward a big dream.

-The mind loves to find things to worry about and will see things that are “wrong” with how you are living, whether you are surrounded with stable relationships, working at a fulfilling job, or not sure what to do next with your life!
+The mind loves to find things to worry about and will see things that are “wrong” with how you are living, whether you are surrounded by stable relationships, working at a fulfilling job, or not sure what to do next with your life!
 My friend was right about me not enjoying the moment.

-I always remind my life-coaching clients, friends, and family to imagine happiness and journal happy stories for their lives.
+I always remind my life-coaching clients, friends, and family to imagine happiness and journal happy stories about their lives.
 The stories you tell about yourself, past, present, and future, are compelling.
 Your words shape your reality, help create what is to come and create emotional states within you.

 Imagine a happy story about your life